bane9/OpenGLFFT/README.md

 - Will work with R, RG, RGB and RGBA images
 - Power spectrum generation
 - CLI interface
-- Runs on an optimized GPU Compute shaders
+- Runs on optimized GPU Compute shaders

 How to use
 ----------